 - Ethics: In view of the myriad ethical issues raised by the pandemic, the survey asked Americans if they thought about or researched the ethical aspects of a choice in their life.
 Thirty-eight percent of Americans reported engaging in such reflection at least sometimes.

 This survey was a follow-up to a much larger national survey about public engagement with and attitudes toward the humanities that was conducted in fall 2019 (with responses from 5,015 Americans).
 That study, which will be published in November, provides more detailed information about who engages in these activities—and how often; how Americans feel about the humanities; how they experienced the humanities as children; and the role the humanities play in Americans’ work lives.
-You can register to be among the first to learn about the release, and to receive invitations to the roll-out event and subsequent conversations about the study’s findings.

 About the Survey